ProfRandom/WCB-Canon/Canon Files/Planemons 1 - Types.md

 - **Based on the smallest planetary-mass object (Charon).** ✔ **Maximum micromon Radius:** **≤600 km**
 - **Tim deBenedictis' threshold for planetary-class objects.** ✔ **Everything smaller than this remains a micromon.** ✔ **Meteoroids (sub-meter objects) remain a size-based category, not a conformation.**

-# **micromon Classification System**
+# **Micromon Classification System**

-micromon (Small Stellar System Bodies) are distinct from planemons (planetary-mass objects) and stellamons (stellar-mass objects).
+Micromons (Small Stellar System Bodies) are distinct from planemons (planetary-mass objects) and stellamons (stellar-mass objects).
 This classification provides clear compositional and structural categories for micromon-scale bodies in stellar systems.

-### **1. micromon Conformations**
+### **1. Micromon Conformations**

 |**micromon Category**|**Subtype**|**Composition**|**Examples**|**Notes**|
 |---|---|---|---|---|